pvkadam/Questions_Practice/README.md

 # Questions_Practice
-Programming questions compiled from various online sources and written in Java
+Programming questions, which are implemented in Java, have been compiled from various online sources and books.